jmcnamara/rust_xlsxwriter/examples/Readme.md

   size for doughnut charts.

 * `doc_chart_set_plot_area_format.rs` - An example of formatting the chart
-  "area" of a chart.
+  plot area of a chart.
 In Excel the plot area is the area between the axes on which the chart series are plotted.

 * `doc_chart_set_point_colors.rs` - An example of setting the individual
   segment colors of a Pie chart.